Garage Door Cable Maintenance & Replacement Guide

 • Extension springs: Extension springs store energy by extending.
 They run parallel to the garage floor, and they extend when the door closes to recharge.
 They have a pulley that contains a cable, which does the lifting or lowering of the door.

-How to Care for Garage Door Cables
+How to Maintain Garage Door Cables

 • Use lubricant sparingly because cables can accumulate dirt.